vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/data-export/dump-tool.md

 ## How to Get

 The source code of the dump tool is under `nebula/src/tools/db_dump` directory.
 You can use command `make db_dump` to compile it.
 Before using this tool, you can use the [SHOW HOSTS](../../../2.query-language/4.statement-syntax/3.utility-statements/show-statements/show-hosts-syntax.md) statement in the **Nebula Graph** console to check the distribution of the partitions.
-Also, you can use the `vertex_id % partition_num - 1` formula to calculate which partition the vertex's corresponding [key](../../../1.overview/3.design-and-architecture/2.storage-design.md) is located.
+Also, you can use the `vertex_id % partition_num - 1` formula to calculate in which partition the vertex's corresponding [key](../../../1.overview/3.design-and-architecture/2.storage-design.md) is located.

 **Note:** The _Dump Tool_ is located in the rpm package and its directory is `nebula/bin/`.
-Because this tool dumps data by directly opening the RockDB, you need to use it offline.
-Stop the storaged process and make sure the meta service is started.
-Please refer to the following section on detailed usage.
+Because this tool dumps data by directly opening the RocksDB, you need to use it offline.
+Stop the storaged process and make sure that the metad service is started.
+Please refer to the following section for detailed usage.

 ## How to Use